flashnuke/BinanceExtensionCPP/README.md

 		3. For options client streams, conversion from gzip to binary is performed when the stream is set up.
 		4. For all options websocket streams, only `interval = 0` is supported.
 Otherwise, no stream will be established

-### Optimizations
+### Compilation & Optimizations
-For Microsoft compilers set the following flags for better runtime performance:
+For Microsoft compilers (Visual Studio) set the following flags for better runtime performance:
 * Optimization: /O2
 * Instrinsic functions: /Oi
 * Favor speed: /Ot
 * Frame pointers: /Oy (if available)

+If compiling on Linux, make sure you have the following dependencies installed:
+* sudo apt-get install libboost-all-dev
+* sudo apt-get install libjsoncpp-dev
+* sudo apt-get install libcurl4-openssl-dev
+* sudo apt-get install libssl-dev

+</br >and use the following command to compile: `g++ src/* -o3 -lssl -lcrypto -lcurl -lpthread -ljsoncpp -o a.out` <br />
+Make sure your `.src` file that includes the `main()` function is inside `/src`. <br />
+If the following error is encountered: `fatal error: json/json.h: No such file or directory`, you should change `#include <json/json.h>` to `#include <jsoncpp/json/json.h>` inside `include/Binance_Client.h`.

 # Examples
 * `orderbook_manager.cpp` = Connecting to a symbol orderbook and fetching live data + getting initial snap via REST